-- (1) What is the present EPS of both the companies? - (2) If the proposed merger takes place what would be the new earnings per share for R Ltd. (assuming the merger takes place by exchange of equity shares and the exchange ratio is based on the current market price)? - (3) What should be the exchange ratio if S Ltd. wants to ensure the same earnings to members as before the merger took place?
+- (1) Calculate the present EPS of both the companies? - (2) If the proposed merger takes place then calculate the new earnings per share for R Ltd. (assuming the merger takes place by exchange of equity shares and the exchange ratio is based on the current market price)? - (3) Compute the exchange ratio if \$ Ltd. wants to ensure the same earnings to members as before the merger took place?
 [2+4+4]